farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex4_PIM_Teammate_Approval.md

 19. In the **Add assignments** window, under the **Settings** tab, verify the **Assignment type** option is set to **Eligible**.
 Also verify the **Permanently eligible** check box is selected (if not, then do so now), and then select **Assign**.

-20. In the **Helpdesk Administrator | Assignments** window, note that the **PIM-Intune-Administrators** group is an eligible assignment to the Intune Administrator role.
+20. In the **Intune Administrator | Assignments** window, note that the **PIM-Intune-Administrators** group is an eligible assignment to the Intune Administrator role.
 Because **PIM-Intune-Administrators** is a group, it means that all members of this group (which consists of Alex Wilber and Joni Sherman) are now eligible to be assigned the Intune Administrator role.

     **Note:** Lab testing has shown that it can sometimes take up to 30 minutes for new assignments to appear under the **Eligible assignments** tab.
 If **PIM-Intune-Administrators** doesn't appear immediately, wait a few minutes and then select the **Refresh** option on the menu bar.
 Continue to select the **Refresh** option every few minutes until **PIM-Intune-Administrators** appears in the list of **Eligible assignments**.